glennsandstrom/estdocx/README.md

 saving(filename)  |  Path/filename of the generated docx file.
 title(string)     |  Optional title for table.
 b(%fmt)           |  Stata format used for coefficients.
 Default is %9.2f star(numlist)     |  Numlist of significance levels.
 Default is .05 .01 .001.
+Specifye stats(none) to print pvalue asis.
 stats(scalarlist) |  List of statistics from e() to be displayed at bottom of table.
 Currently aic, bic and N can be specified. baselevels        |  Include all baselevels. keep(coflist)     |  List of coefficients to include in table.